-Please note that the use of unbalanced connections is not recommended, however when connecting the amplifier to an unbalanced audio source, the signal conductor should be connected to the '+' terminal.
-The 'Cold' conductor or cable screen should be connected to the '-' terminal with a short connection made between the '-' pin and the ' $\frac{1}{2}$ ' pin.
+Please note that the use of unbalanced connections is not recommended, however when connecting the amplifier to an unbalanced audio source, the signal conductor should be connected to XLR pin2.
+The 'Cold' conductor or cable screen should be connected to XLR pin 1 with a short connection made between pin 1 and pin 3.